-Most expats in Mumbai opt to send their children to private or international schools, which may uphold slightly different organisational structures.
+Most expats in Mumbai opt to send their children to private or international schools, which offer an excellent standard of education.

 Public schools in Mumbai

 Most Mumbai public schools teach in English, but given the generally low quality of learning facilities at state schools, local and expat families who can afford it opt for private schooling.
 That said, the national curriculum is said to be relatively strong and both private and international schools often implement and integrate it as part of their academic curriculum.
 Exam boards including the Central Board of Secondary Education and the Council for the Indian School Certificate Examinations set exams, which are generally taken in grades 10 and 12.

 Private schools in Mumbai could be an economical choice for those expats wanting a better standard of education at an affordable price.
 They're ideal for families who will stay in India for the long haul as they provide better opportunities for integration with the local population and culture than international schools.
 Parents should note that teaching styles may not suit all children and some schools have a strong focus on rote learning.
 We suggest reviewing all the schooling options before making a decision.

 Most expats prefer to send their children to international schools in Mumbai.
 These include institutions that follow a home-country teaching curriculum and language, and also those that offer an International Baccalaureate (IB) programme.
 International schools are a great option for expat parents who are working abroad only for a short period and would like their child to have as little trouble as possible acclimatising to their new environment.

 Expats should note that international schools are notorious for their high fees.
 Many parents working in Mumbai are lucky enough to receive education allowances from their employer to help foot the bill.
 If this is not the case, be mindful when negotiating a salary that a large chunk will need to go toward tuition.